vplesko/OrbLang/docs/pages/operators.md

 ---
 # {{ page.title }}

 Operators perform calculations on values.
 As you will see, they are written in prefix notation - operators before the arguments.
 In fact, the entire language uses prefix notation.
-This fundamentally relates to how Orb is defined, but that will be explored at a later point in the guide.
+This fundamentally relates to how Orb is defined, but that will be explored in *Advanced concepts: Node-based syntax*.

 For now, try to get accustomed to this syntax.
 It has a benefit, however - a lot of the operators are variadic.
 This means they can handle more than two arguments, which can at times allow for shorter code.